jwestgard/inst326/modules/module07/README.md

 - [Slides](slides.html)
 - [Exercises](exercises)
-- Lab -- No Lab
+- There is no lab this week